kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

 ## Why is this happening?
 * It takes a certain amount of time to execute the `mutation`
 * Then after the `mutation` we are going back to the home page
-* Then when we get to the home page we are executing the `getAllGenealogies` query
+* Then when we get to the home page we are executing the `getAllColognes` query
 * It is not able to do everything we want in the time we are giving it
 * The problem is the data is not updated automatically so we need to manually update our query using `this.updateCache`

-`AddGenealogy.js`
+`Addcologne.js`

 ```
 // MORE CODE